RAIVNLab/MIMIC/README.md

 ***
 # License
-This project is under the CC-BY-NC 4.0 license.
+This project is under the CC BY-NC-SA 4.0 license.
 See [LICENSE](LICENSE) for details.

 ***
 # Citation